Mathnerd314/stroscot/docs/Commentary/PackageManager.rst

 Each formula is in CNF and has 10 variables, 4 b variables and 6 c or d.
 So it is a "nice" structure.

+The cost of compiling varies significantly based on the incremental state.

+zipping is cheap. the testing fileset is smaller than the building fileset.

-compilation is special because incremental compilation.
-I compile each patch in the series one after another in the same directory, and after each compilation I zip up the files needed for testing.
+I compile each patch in the series one after another in the same directory, and after each compilation I zip up the files needed for testing. unzipping only needs to be done when bisecting is required.

+Throwing patches out of the candidate requires recompiling all patches that were after the rejected patch.
+Adding patches requires an incremental compilation.

+When testing a candidate, I run all tests without extending the candidate.
 I run the test that had not passed for the longest time, to increase confidence in more patches.
-If a test fails, I bisect to find the patch that broke it, reject the patch, and throw it out of the candidate.

-When bisecting, I have to compile at lots of prefixes of the candidate, the cost of which varies significantly based on the directory it starts from.
-I'm regularly throwing patches out of the candidate, which requires a significant amount of compilation, as it has to recompile all patches that were after the rejected patch.
-    I'm regularly adding patches to the candidate, each of which requires an incremental compilation.

-unzipping only needs to be done when bisecting is required; zipping is cheap.
-And the testing fileset is smaller than the building fileset.

-When testing a candidate, I run all tests without extending the candidate.
 If all the tests pass I update the state and create a new candidate containing all the new patches.
 If any test fails I bisect to figure out who should be rejected, but don't reject until I've completed all tests.
 After identifying all failing tests, and the patch that caused each of them to fail, I throw those patches out of the candidate.
 I then rebuild with the revised candidate and run only those tests that failed last time around, trying to seek out tests where two patches in a candidate both broke them.
 I keep repeating with only the tests that failed last time, until no tests fail.
 Once there are no failing tests, I extend the candidate with all new patches, but do not update the state.

 As a small tweak, if there are two patches in the queue from the same person, where one is a superset of the other, I ignore the subset.
 The idea is that if the base commit has an error I don't want to track it down twice, once to the first failing commit and then again to the second one.
-Using this approach in Bake

 If there is a failure when compiling, it caches that failure, and reports it to each step in the bisection, so Bake tracks down the correct root cause.